HW 3 - Collaborative System

 - Be prepared to do multiple takes; plan and/or write out a script first.

-- Your file should be in WMV, MOV, or OGV format, and no larger than 10MB.
+- Your file should be in AVI, MP4, M4V, WMV, MOV, or OGV format; alternatively, post a youtube link.

 - Rename the file to firstname-lastname-hw3.mov (or wmv/ogv; e.g., bjoern-hartmann-hw3.mov)

 - Upload the file to the Homework3-FirstNameLastName page you just created: